-U.S. President Barack Obama and Prime Minister Noda of Japan today reaffirmed alliance on the areas of security, not only the Asia-Pacific region but around the world.
+U.S. President Barack Obama and Prime Minister Noda of Japan today reaffirmed their alliance in the area of security, not only the Asia-Pacific region but around the world.

 President Obama welcomed Prime Minister Noda to Hawaii, for the APEC meeting.

-“I had the opportunity to have my first extensive discussions with the Prime Minister recently, and I have been extremely impressed already with the boldness of his vision.
-And we confirmed, once again, the importance for both of our countries – the alliance between the United States and Japan is the cornerstone of our relationship but also for security in the Asia-Pacific region for a very long time.” – President Obama
+.” .. we confirmed, once again, the importance for both of our countries – the alliance between the United States and Japan is the cornerstone of our relationship but also for security in the Asia-Pacific region for a very long time.” – President Obama

-He said the United States continue to be concerned about the rebuilding process in the wake of the terrible earthquake and tsunami.
+Obama said the United States continues to be concerned about Japan’s rebuilding process in the wake of the terrible earthquake and tsunami.